Utilities in JRButils for MICRO FOCUS v24

 K to O

-Killconn clears connections from a file server under all versions of NetWare.
-On OES Linux, a minimum version of OES2 SP1 is required.
-The relevant NCP function is not implemented in earlier versions.
+Killconn clears connections from a file server under OES Linux from OES2 SP1 onwards, and under all versions of NetWare.
+The relevant NCP function was not implemented on OES Linux prior to OES2 SP1.
 Features include:

 - Can clear all connections from a server.